-When you land on the front part of your foot when you run, the foot physically does not have enough time to swing out all the way through and around the stance limb, thereby stride length becomes shortened and at the same time, there’s also less time for the foot to swing out all the way in front of the body across the mid-line, rather because of this swing time constraint, the foot is better positioned to be pulled slightly away from the mid-line and is more likely to drop down closer to your center of mass, resulting in slighter wider step-width as opposed to a crossover footsteps (footsteps that cross the mid-line, which is a major risk factor for IT band pain).
+When you land on the front part of your foot (forefoot) when you run, the foot physically doesn’t have enough time to swing out all the way through and around the stance limb, which is why stride length becomes reduced.
+There’s also less time for the foot to swing out all the way in front of the body and across the mid-line, rather the foot lands away from the mid-line while landing closer to your center of mass, resulting in a wider stance, not crossover footsteps (i.e footsteps that cross the mid-line, which is a major risk factor for IT band pain).

-If you’re struggling with IT band syndrome (symptoms often include sharp outer knee pain or pain that shoots up and down your leg when you run), to be on the safe side, it is probably worth considering changing from heel strike to forefoot strike running as we are quickly gaining a better scientific understanding as to how forefoot strike running can clean up aspects of your running gait in ways that may push your leg swing and foot strike mechanics into a more safe range.
+If you’re struggling with IT band syndrome (symptoms include sharp outer knee pain or pain that shoots up and down your leg when you run), make sure you’re not landing with a heel strike, and instead, adopt the forefoot running technique as we’re quickly gaining a better scientific understanding as to how landing forefooted when running cleans up important aspects of your stride in ways that ensures your leg swing and foot strike stay in safer range.

 To help you get started on learning forefoot strike running, here are 2 video’s I put together showing a proper forefoot strike landing: